-If confirmed, what would be your approach to enhancing the interface and synchronization of space-based capabilities resident in the Intelligence Community with military space organizations?
+72. If confirmed, what would be your approach to enhancing the interface and synchronization of space-based capabilities resident in the Intelligence Community with military space organizations?

-If confirmed, I will work with the Assistant Secretary of Defense for Space Policy, the United States Space Force, the Office of the Director of National Intelligence, and DoD title 50 agencies to ensure roles, responsibilities, and requirements amongst the various stakeholder organizations are aligned and mutually support IC and military space-based intelligence, surveillance, reconnaissance (ISR) needs.
-I would also ensure that DoD and IC space architectures remain integrated to maximize ISR support to the Joint Force to achieve our national security objectives.
+If confirmed, I will support the USD(I&S)'s work with the Assistant Secretary of Defense for Space Policy, the United States Space Force, the ODNI, and defense and intelligence agencies to ensure roles, responsibilities, and requirements amongst the various stakeholder organizations are aligned and mutually support IC and military space-based intelligence, surveillance, reconnaissance (ISR) needs.
+I would also ensure that DoD and IC ISR space architectures remain integrated to maximize ISR support to the Joint Force to achieve our national security objectives.

-How would you recommend deconflicting tasking requirements in the space warfighting domain across DOD with tasking requirements from Intelligence Community customers?
+73. How would you recommend deconflicting tasking requirements in the space warfighting domain across DOD with tasking requirements from Intelligence Community customers?

-If confirmed, I would first work with the Office of the Under Secretary of Defense Policy, the Joint Staff, the Combatant Commanders, and the Military Departments to understand their gaps and concerns with existing tasking processes and procedures.
-I will then work alongside OUSD Policy to support the development of new processes, tools, and concepts of employment to assure Combatant Commanders and Warfighters access to the space-based intelligence, surveillance, and reconnaissance necessary to support military operational requirements.
+If confirmed, I would first work to understand the gaps and concerns with existing tasking processes and procedures from the Joint Staff, Combatant Command, and Service perspectives.
+I will then work alongside the Joint Staff and ODNI to support the development of new processes, tools, and concepts of employment to assure Combatant Commanders and warfighters access to the space-based intelligence, surveillance, and reconnaissance necessary to support military operational requirements.
 New architectures must be responsive to the warfighter.